saboor989/5443-Big-Data-saboor/Program1-writeup.md

     but this make the file use more space as when compared with gzip but it compress the file  properly .
 As both zip and gzip can be used with any kind of operating system The zip is incorporated with the windows as a internal function of os.
+    The extension of compressed file is " .zip".

 Gzip:- It is the technique mainly used for compression it uses TAR for archiveing.